BatLabLancaster/resources/batlab_network.md

 Switches and Basytec: looking from the door, the one on the right (R), the one on the left (L).

-Private network user: BatLab ; Private network password: b@tl@b123

-Service account to connect remotely to egb092000001: chem_batlab_svc
+Service account to connect remotely to egb092000001: chem_batlab_svc (password writen on a post-it the portal computer)

 BatLab PostgreSQL: b@tl@b